-Terrorism.
-ISIS.
-War In Syria, Crime, Murder.
-Mass Shootings.
-The 24-hour news cycle of perverse pessimism has made us feel we are living in terrible times, and our country, and the world, is somehow worse than it was 25 or even 50 or more years ago.
+Terrorism, war, crime, inflation, recession.
+Social media and the 24-hour news cycle of perverse pessimism and incessant fear mongering makes many feel we are living in terrible times.
+That our country, and the world, is somehow worse than it was 25 or even 50 or more years ago.

 Ironically, in this era of rampant negativity, despite what we hear, we’re witnessing the greatest improvement in global living standards ever.